MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 When [enabling Defender for Containers for a single cluster](#setting-the-defender-for-containers-plan):
 - Security misconfigurations are shown.
-- Vulnerability assessment recommendations will be shown if Defender for Containers is enabled for the subscription.
+- Vulnerability assessment recommendations are shown if Defender for Containers is enabled for the subscription.
 - [Risk prioritization](risk-prioritization.md#how-is-risk-calculated) is only calculated by the recommendations available to the single cluster.
 If the subscription of the single cluster has DCSPM enabled, risk prioritization is based on multiple resource risk factors, including attack path analysis.

 ## Using the AKS Security Dashboard